Financial Benefits of Owning Your Own Home

 Now 5 percent may not seem much, you could probably earn more by investing in the stock market.
 The difference is when you buy a home the chances are you will not be paying cash, most of the cost of the home will be covered by a mortgage.
 For example, typically you put 10% down and the remainder is paid via a mortgage.
-So given this information if you purchased a $200,000 home, your cash investment would be $20,000.
-With an average appreciation of 5 percent, your first years return would be $10,000, that's a return of 50% on your cash investment of $20,000.
+So given this information, if you purchased a $200,000 home, your cash investment would be $20,000.
+With an average appreciation of 5 percent, your first year's return would be $10,000, that's a return of 50% on your cash investment of $20,000.

 Now obviously there are other costs to consider.
 There is the property tax, home insurance, utilities, maintenance and of course the mortgage payment.
-While these costs may seem to cancel out any gain in home value, there are certain criteria which can offset this cost.
+While these costs may seem to cancel out any gain in home value, there are certain criteria that can offset this cost.

-One of the other benefits of owning your own home, is that you have fixed monthly mortgage payments (assuming you have a fixed rate mortgage and not a variable rate mortgage), which makes it easier to plan your finances.
-With a normal fixed rate mortgage your interest payment will always be the same, if the monthly payment is $1000, then in 10 years time the monthly payment will still be $1000.
+One of the other benefits of owning your own home, is that you have fixed monthly mortgage payments (assuming you have a fixed-rate mortgage and not a variable rate mortgage), which makes it easier to plan your finances.
+With a normal fixed-rate mortgage, your interest payment will always be the same, if the monthly payment is $1000, then in 10 years time the monthly payment will still be $1000.
 How much will your rent have gone up in those 10 years?

 Depending upon the type of mortgage you choose, owning your own home may also help you save money.
-With a repayment mortgage each time you make a payment, some of the money goes towards the interest and some of the money is used to pay down the principle.
-This means you are reducing your loans balance, if effect increasing your savings (assuming the value of your home is not going down).
+With a repayment mortgage each time you make a payment, some of the money goes towards the interest and some of the money is used to pay down the principal.
+This means you are reducing your loans balance, in effect increasing your savings (assuming the value of your home is not going down).